rakib1904107/Sneaker-Drop-Live/README.md

 | **API (backend)** | https://sneaker-drop-live.onrender.com |
 | **Video walkthrough** | _add your Loom link here_ |

-> ℹ️ The backend is on Render's free tier, which **sleeps after ~15 min idle**.
-The first
-> request after a quiet period takes ~30–50s to cold-start — just load the app once and give
-> it a moment.
-Subsequent requests are instant.

-> **Tip:** open the app in **two browser windows** side-by-side to see real-time stock sync.

 ## Stack
 | Layer | Tech |